lanl-aea/waves/README.rst

 =============

 The documentation is bundled with the Conda package and can be accessed locally without a network connection after installation from the command line as ``waves docs``.
-The documentation is also web-hosted on GitHub:
+The documentation is also web-hosted:

 * GitHub: https://lanl.github.io/waves/index.html